-IOP hosts Campaign for Science and Engineering Annual Lecture
+IOP hosted the Campaign for Science and Engineering Annual Lecture in December

-Yesterday evening (4 December) saw a lively discussion on Artificial Intelligence as the centrepiece of the Campaign for Science and Engineering’s (CaSE) 2018 Annual Lecture - in the form of a conversation between Professor Jim Al-Khalili, well-known broadcaster and Professor of Physics at the University of Surrey, Dame Wendy Hall, Professor of Computer Science at the University of Southampton, and Professor Alan Winfield, Professor of Robot Ethics at the University of the West of England.
+On 4 December, we saw a lively discussion on artificial intelligence (AI) as the centrepiece of the Campaign for Science and Engineering’s (CaSE) 2018 Annual Lecture - in the form of a conversation between Professor Jim Al-Khalili, well-known broadcaster and Professor of Physics at the University of Surrey, Dame Wendy Hall, Professor of Computer Science at the University of Southampton, and Professor Alan Winfield, Professor of Robot Ethics at the University of the West of England.

 Discussions ranged across comparisons between the internet revolution over the last 30 years and the coming of AI, from neural networks and machine learning, to the risks and the ethics of AI and the balance of regulation.
 One recurring theme was the need to avoid more ‘AI Winters’ - periods when a lack of research funding means progress in technology and innovation stalls or stops.
 The panelists said that continued funding will help secure the UK’s position as a world-leader in AI research and technology.